cmac038/ecdysis/README.md

 2. Input the path to the original image (either absolute path or from current directory).
 3. Follow prompts to scale your image!

-**Note: The scaled image will be saved to the directory from which the script is run.**
+**Note: The scaled image will be saved as a PNG to the directory from which the script is run.**